p4-web

 }

-Now you should be able to compile and run the List unit tests.
+The List tests should compile and run.
 The public tests will fail until you implement the functions.
-The test you write (List_tests.cpp
+The file for your test cases (List_tests.cpp

-) will pass because the starter file only contains ASSERT_TRUE(true)
+) will pass because it initially only contains ASSERT_TRUE(true)

 .